gizmoinmelmac/music-match-service/README.md

-# 🎵 Music Booster Service
+# 🎵 Music Match Service

 A production-ready microservice that converts Spotify tracks into universal music links across all major streaming platforms.